Safe needle disposal

-- Find a hard, non-breakable, container that needles cannot poke through with a screw-on or tight fitting lid (examples: a pop bottle, a bleach bottle).
+- Find a hard, non-breakable container that needles cannot poke through with a screw-on or tight fitting lid (examples, rigid detergent bottle, bleach bottle).

-- Put the container on a stable surface next to the needle.
+- Put the container on a stable surface next to the sharp.

-- Place the needle, sharp end first, into your container.
-Do not force the needle into the container.
+- Place the needle, sharp end first, into your sharps container.

 - Tightly seal the lid (use duct tape if you have it).

 - Label your container as “sharps” and store it far out of reach of children.

 - Wash your hands or use hand sanitizer.

 - Take your container to a safe needle disposal location:

 Outdoor bio-hazard disposal bins